-In Reception and Key Stage 1, pre-cursive handwriting is taught before cursive handwriting.
-Each year group allows pupils to practice their handwriting as often as is appropriate, which is at least weekly.
+In Reception the children are taught to print their handwriting focusing on fine motor skills.
+In Year 1 pre-cursive handwriting is taught before cursive handwriting is introduced in Year 2.
+Each year group allows pupils to practise their handwriting as often as is appropriate, which is at least weekly.
 Using cursive handwriting, we aim to improve presentation in all subjects across the school.

 As a school we have adopted the Letter-join scheme to ensure we teach a systematic method of handwriting throughout school.
 We aim to produce work of a high standard, using consistent joins and good letter formation.
 For more information about the scheme, please click on the green icon below.